 Taking steroids as part of your treatment for ALL can cause side effects.
 These include:

 - an increased risk of infection

-Having steroid induced diabetes does not mean you are diabetic.
+Some people are diagnosed with steroid induced diabetes whilst taking steroids.
+This doesn’t mean you are a diabetic.
 Your sugar levels usually go back to normal after you stop taking the steroids.
-You might test your urine for sugar at home or bring urine samples to the hospital for sugar testing.

-Steroids can cause a reaction called steroid induced psychosis.
-People become excited, confused and imagine things that are not true.
-This can be very frightening.
-But it is rare and goes away when you stop taking the steroids.
+Rarely, steroids can cause a reaction called steroid induced psychosis.
+People can become excited, confused and imagine things that aren’t real.
+This can be frightening, but it goes away when you stop taking the steroids.